PaulChaeJeonghyun/PaulChaeJeonghyun/README.md

 ### Hello World!!!
 Hi there 👋
-Paul is coding now in Waterloo.
+Paul is coding now in Kitchener/Waterloo.

 <!--
 **PaulChaeJeonghyun/PaulChaeJeonghyun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.